'America needed this verdict': Columbia reacts to the Chauvin trial decision nearly a year after George Floyd's death

 “Law enforcement officers have not been held accountable for killing people of color in this country,” he said.
 “America needed this verdict.”

-Matt Atkins, who founded Citizens for Justice, an activist group that films and monitors police behavior, echoed that the trial was a reckoning for the nation.
+Matt Akins, who founded Citizens for Justice, an activist group that films and monitors police behavior, echoed that the trial was a reckoning for the nation.

 “They wanted us to believe that what we saw is normal, and unfortunately, they’re right,” Wilson-Kleekamp said.
 “It is normal; It is how police treat people.”